MikeParker365/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 For meetings that need the highest quality video experience, such as CEO board meetings and Teams live events, we recommend you set the bandwidth to 10 Mbps.
 Even when the maximum experience is set, the Teams media stack adapts to low bandwidth conditions when certain network conditions are detected, depending on the scenario.

-### Enable live captions (coming soon)

-This is a per-user policy and applies during a meeting.
-If this setting is on, the user sees an option to display captions during a meeting.

 <a name="bkcontentsharing"> </a>